 Let’s be honest, supply chains are messy.
-There are shortages galore (think fuel, ingredients, drivers and labor, just to name a few), there are more job openings than there are workers filling them, flights are being cancelled, rental cars are scarce and consumers have already started their holiday shopping… and it’s August!
+There are shortages galore (think semiconductors, lumber, resin, just to name a few), there are more job openings than there are workers filling them, flights are being cancelled, rental cars are scarce and consumers have already started their holiday shopping… and it’s August!

 Not to mention that this hurricane season is already shaping up to be an active one, with a predicted 20 named storms.